1. RULES OF PLAY

 2.5.7 The team forfeited to will be awarded a 12-0 frame win and must still submit a score sheet with 4 player's names to avail of these frame points.
 Individuals in the team forfeited to will be awarded individual frame points based on their rank.
 No bonus points will be awarded.
 Individual Frame points awarded are as follows:

-2.5.8 All matches are to be played by the scheduled time, baring unforeseen exceptional emergent circumstances... and only with prior approval from the committee.
+2.5.8 All matches are to be played by the scheduled time, barring unforeseen exceptional emergent circumstances... and only with prior approval from the committee.

 2.5.9 The venue Manager has full power to stop play at closing time.
 Points will be awarded on completed frames only.
 The use of 2 tables, if possible, will alleviate this problem.